deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 In the above code snippet, CSV is a file object.

 The callback lets us access the data.
 Our goal is to collect the text and create what amounts to a corpus.
-In the callback, where we're passing in CSVReadProc as an argument to the read method, we want to grab the text and treat each line as a document.
-Due to the nature of this dataset, we'll just create a list of  documents since it won't use too much memory.
+In the callback, where we're passing in CSVReadProc as an argument to the read method, we want to grab the text and treat each line as a document (that's the job of procRow, or "process row").
+Due to the nature of this dataset, we'll just create a list of  documents.

 Since the Kaggle competition is about classifying phrases, we'll be saving each phrase as a row in the list.